 How Long Do Clients See a Psychologist

 Some clients who attend for counselling or therapy believe they will see immediate results.
 While many people can be helped with only a few visits, some problems require more extensive assistance.
 For example, it may be necessary to attend for one hour per week over a period of five to ten weeks, or longer.

 Psychological assessments require at least one hour and may take up to six hours to administer, score and interpret results.
 Testing may require several attendances and time needs to be allocated to provide reports, if required.

 In other settings such as organisations and communities, clients and psychologists decide upon the extent and duration of the psychologists involvement after discussion.

 Our psychologists follow strict ethical guidelines regarding client confidentiality.
-These are set out and supervised by the Australian Psychological Society and the Australian Association of Social Workers.
+These are set out and supervised by the Australian Psychological Society (APS).